 There may be income, estate and property tax benefits for donating your land, donating a conservation easement, or selling the property as a "bargain sale" at below market value.
 The amount and type of tax benefits depends on a variety of factors, including the legal tool you've used to protect your land, the value of the donation, your income level and the total amount of your estate.
 Again, you should consult with a financial advisor and/or an attorney to fully understand the tax implications.

-If you are interested in exploring the possibility of an easement, please contact the Land Protection Department, Western Pennsylvania Conservancy at: 412-288-2777.
+If you are interested in exploring the possibility of an easement, please contact the Land Protection Department, Western Pennsylvania Conservancy at 412-288-2777 or land@paconserveorg.

-This long history of conservation successes is the result of collaboration and a shared vision between WPC and many landowners in the valley.
-Through the Ligonier Valley Program, WPC seeks to expand protection of the natural features in the valley.
-By using a variety of conservation techniques, the program will work with the local community to protect and enhance the unique natural character of the Ligonier Valley.
+This long history of conservation successes is the result of collaboration and a shared vision between the Conservancy and many landowners in the Ligonier Valley.
+Through the Ligonier Valley Program, we seek to expand protection of the natural features in the valley.
+By using a variety of conservation techniques, the program will work with the local community to protect and enhance the unique natural character of the Ligonier Valley for generations to enjoy.